AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

-The loop invariant expresses that all elements between ``First`` and the current loop index ``J`` have been zeroed out, and that other elements have not been modified (using a combination of :ref:`Attribute Loop_Entry` and :ref:`Delta Aggregates` to express this concisely).
+The loop invariant expresses that all elements between ``First`` and the current loop index ``J`` have been zeroed out, and that other elements have not been modified (using a combination of :ref:`Attribute Loop_Entry` and :ref:`Attribute Update` to express this concisely).
 With this loop invariant,
 |GNATprove| is able to prove the postcondition of ``Update_Range_Arr_Zero``,
 namely that all elements between ``First`` and ``Last`` have been zeroed out, and that other elements have not been modified: